jotaf98/overboard/README.md

 # OverBoard
 Pure Python dashboard for monitoring deep learning experiments (a.k.a.
-TensorBoard clone for PyTorch)
+TensorBoard clone for PyTorch, without a web browser)

 ## Installation